The Long Journey

 The Long Journey (Den Lange Rejse) is a series of six novels by Danish author and poet Johannes V. Jensen, appearing between 1908 and 1922.
-The books deal with the author's theories on evolution, backdropped against a description of humanity from pre-Ice Age up to the voyage of Christopher Columbus.
+The books deal with the author's theories on evolution, backdropped against a description of humanity from before the Last Glacial Period ("Ice Age") up to the voyage of Christopher Columbus.
 The work is fictional, weaving in Jensen's stylistic mythic prose with his personal views on Darwinian evolutionary theory.
 It was primarily for this work that Jensen received the Nobel Prize in literature in 1944.

 There are three editions of the text; first, the original six-volume Danish novels; secondly, a three-volume English edition, translated by Arthur G. Chater, published during 1923–1924; and finally, a two-volume edition published in 1938.
 Under the three volume English edition, books one and two fall under the title Fire and Ice, while books three and four are called The Cimbrians.
 The final two books were published under the title Christopher Columbus.